dhoyle/splicedocs-jekyll/pages/OpsCenter/OpsCenterOverview.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Splice Machine Kubernetes Ops Center Overview

 Kubernetes Ops Center enables you to deploy the Splice Machine database in a Kubernetes environment.
-You can deploy Kubernetes Ops Center both on-premises and in the cloud, and on multiple cloud environments -- AWS, Azure, and GCP -- to prevent cloud vendor lock-in.
+You can deploy Kubernetes Ops Center both on-premises and in the cloud, and on multiple cloud environments – AWS, Azure, and GCP – to prevent cloud vendor lock-in.

 Kubernetes Ops Center is designed to meet a diverse range of infrastructure requirements: cloud, on-premises, or hybrid deployments.
 Kubernetes Ops Center makes it easy to provision, manage, and operate as many Splice Machine database instances as you need, where you need them, with each instance uniquely configured to meet your requirements.

 If you are not familiar with Kubernetes (often abbreviated as K8s), it is an open-source, portable, extensible platform for managing containerized workloads and services.
-It abstracts away the underlying computing resources, which allows you to deploy workloads to an entire cluster instead of a particular server.
+It abstracts away the underlying computing resources, which allows you to deploy workloads to an entire cluster rather than a particular server.

 ### Kubernetes Features